Eddie Rosario Preview, Player Props: Braves vs. Nationals

-Eddie Rosario -- with an on-base percentage of .161 in his past 10 games, 145 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Washington Nationals, with Joan Adon on the mound, on September 30 at 7:20 PM ET.
+Eddie Rosario -- .152 average over his past 10 games -- will be in action for the Atlanta Braves against the Washington Nationals, with Jackson Rutledge on the hill, on October 1 at 3:10 PM ET.

+In his previous game he had a one-hit performance (1-for-4) against the Nationals.

 Sportsbook Promo Codes